 Use a variety of media to stimulate your potential customers when social media marketing.
 Regardless of if you're writing a tweet, coming up with a title for a blog post, or coming up with a post to add on Facebook, you should create interesting titles that your readers will want to see.
-With headlines and titles that stand out, they can be powerful tools that draw in people and make them want to know who you are and eventually lead them to your site.
+With headlines and titles that stand out, they can be powerful tools which draw in people and make them want to know who you are and eventually will lead them to your site.
 Having pictures, video, and games can increase the appeal of your page a great deal to those who make their way to it.

 Offer incentives to people who share your page with others.
 Doing so can lead to hundreds or even thousands of people being sent invitations to your page.
 This can be done through coupons, free samples or whatever else you may think of.
 It will make your customer happy to spread the word about your business for you!

 Consider using a template that allows for each recipient to receive a personalized message in the greeting.
-People respond more favorably to emails that address them personally and are less likely to reject the message.
-This personalization is simple to accomplish and will grow a greater relationship with your customers.
+People respond more favorably to emails that address them personally, and are less likely to reject the message.
+This personalization is simple to accomplish, and will grow a greater relationship with your customers.

 Make sure that you get permission from customers or potential customers before sending out your emails.
 If people do not want to get emails from you, they could mark your emails as spam or even ignore you altogether.
 There is even a chance that your email service could take you out of their system.

-If you run out of ideas for your email marketing campaign, try allowing your customers to assist you.
+if you run out of ideas for your email marketing campaign, try allowing your customers to assist you.
 Do things like write down questions that you receive from customers.
 Then when you go to send the next email, you have a topic.
 Make sure to include the customer's name for credit too.

 When done right, a reader does not even realize that your email marketing messages are, in fact, marketing at all.
 People will enjoy reading your message if the content you provide is valuable or provides a needed service.
-This not only aids your company but expands your customer base.
+This not only aids your company, but expands your customer base.

 Lead Nurturing and Marketing Automation Tie It All Together

 Not all the inquiries generated for your company’s products/services convert into sales right away.
 These inquirers do buy but at a later time.
 Most of these inquirers are in various stages of the buying journey looking for solutions and are not ready for a sales pitch.
-If these inquiries are passed on to salespeople for follow-up, you may be losing as many as 8 out of 10 prospects to your competitors.
+If these inquiries are simply passed on to salespeople for follow-up, you may be losing as many as 8 out of 10 prospects to your competitors.
 The best practice is to drive them in their buying journey with valuable insights and content, all within the realm of your expertise, through lead nurturing activities to gain their trust, make them perceive that you are an expert in the field and attract them towards you.

 What is Lead Nurturing?